On generating series of finitely presented operads: Introduction

 In fact, the growth conditions we need in Theorem~\ref{th:intro_slow_growth} are even weaker, see Corollaries~\ref{cor::nonsym_constant_growth} and~\ref{cor::sym_constant_growth}.

-All our proofs are constructive and provide effective methods of obtaining the corresponding algebraic or differential algebraic relation for the generating series.
-We give a number of methods; depending on the situation, one of these may be the most effective.
-These methods are based on relations between right sided ideals in monomial operads, on homological computations, and on using symmetries of the relations of operads.
-Each method is illustrated by a number of examples of calculations.
+All our proofs are constructive and provide a number of methods of obtaining the corresponding algebraic or differential algebraic equations.
+Depending on the situation one of these may be more effective.
+They are based on relations between right sided ideals in monomial operads, on homological computations, and on using symmetries of the relations of operads.
+Each method is illustrated by a number of examples.

-\begin{rema} Sometimes there exists an additional integer grading on the operad $\p$ such that all vector spaces $\p_n$ are graded, and such that the grading is additive with respect to the compositions of homogeneous elements.
+\begin{rema} Sometimes there is an additional integer grading on the operad $\p$ such that all vector spaces $\p_n$ are graded, and such that the grading is additive with respect to the compositions of homogeneous elements.
 Then one can also consider the two-variable generating functions $G_{\p} (z,t)$ and $E_{\p} (z,t)$, see Sections~\ref{sec::nonsym_grading} and~\ref{sec::sym_add_grading}.
 Theorems~\ref{th:main_sym_intro},~\ref{th-nonsym-intro},~\ref{th:intro_slow_growth} remain valid after replacing the coefficient field $\QQ$ in the differential and algebraic equations by the ring $\QQ[t]$. \end{rema}